Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 Sign-in browser tab doesn't open

 Copy the URL from the terminal output and paste it into your browser manually.
-After signing in, paste the code back into the terminal.
+After signing in, paste the code (or just close the tab — most CLIs detect the OAuth callback automatically) back into the terminal.

 "Claude is slow / rate-limited"